PrefectHQ/prefect/docs/concepts/deployments-ux.md

 - `pip_install_requirements` installs dependencies from a `requirements.txt` file within a specified directory.

-Below is an example of installing dependencies from a `requirements.txt` file after cloning a project:
+Below is an example of installing dependencies from a `requirements.txt` file after cloning:

 ```yaml
 pull: